ChristianIvicevic/deployonfriday.io/posts/2022/03/28-days-of-rust-part-2.md

 }

 struct Orc {
-    // ... some attributes specific to orcs
+    // ... some fields specific to orcs
 }

 impl Orc {